Sometimes a screening is more complicated than just a scan. Experts hear a wide range of patients’ worries.

 Longtime smokers may understandably worry about lung cancer.
 Now there’s a screening program that provides a fast, easy check for smokers’ lungs.
 It can catch lung tumors when they’re still tiny enough to be treated easily, so this type of screening is literally a life-saver.

 But people who are even the slightest bit worried that they might have cancer can experience a wide range of emotions.
-Radiologist Kim Sandler, M.D., and Alexis Paulson, radiology nurse practitioner and clinical coordinator of the Vanderbilt Lung Screening Program, said that patients talk through lots of fears before getting screened.
+Radiologist Dr. Kim Sandler and Alexis Paulson, radiology nurse practitioner and clinical coordinator of the Vanderbilt Lung Screening Program, said that patients talk through lots of fears before getting screened.
 Here, Sandler and Paulson describe the emotional aspect of their work and the things that seem to be most often on patients’ minds.
 Smokers express several common worries:

 Will anyone make me feel guilty about smoking?